Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Vector Field Design within Trapezoid Virtual Tube with No Obstacle Considered

-where the line approaching term $\mathbf{u}_{1,i}$ is defined in \eqref{u1i}, and the constant ${v_{\text{max}}^{\prime}}>0$ depicts the maximum norm of the repulsive vector field.
-The subcommands $\mathbf{u}_{2,i}$, $\mathbf{u}_{3,i}$, $\mathbf{u}_{4,i}$ are called \emph{UAV avoidance term}, \emph{left boundary avoidance term} and \emph{right boundary avoidance term}, respectively.
-These subcommands are shown as
+where the line approaching term $\mathbf{u}_{1,i}$ is defined in \eqref{u1i}, and the constant ${v_{\text{max}}^{\prime}}>0$ represents the maximum norm of the repulsive vector field.
+The subcommands $\mathbf{u}_{2,i}$, $\mathbf{u}_{3,i}$, $\mathbf{u}_{4,i}$ are called \emph{robot avoidance term}, \emph{left boundary avoidance term} and \emph{right boundary avoidance term}, respectively.
+These subcommands are written as